Swedish massage in Glasgow

-This is usually the last phase of the Swedish massage as it helps to softly ease you to the end of the session.
+This is usually the last phase as it helps to softly ease you to the end of the session.

 What Are The Benefits?

-Here are just six of the benefits you can typically enjoy from a Swedish massage:
+Here are just six of the benefits you can typically enjoy:

 Swedish massage is by far the most requested type of massage for a reason: it is easy-going, gentle, but most of all, it is the perfect recipe for complete relaxation.

 It addresses all the major muscles groups and helps to reduce tension and stiffness and increase muscle strength.

 Humans perform to the best of their abilities when they’re calm and relaxed; a regular Swedish massage can lead to getting more done throughout your day feeling, and ultimately, helping you feel happier.

 It is especially beneficial if you are at the end of a busy week and in need of a reward.
 Take the break you deserve with an hour away from the world!

 Swedish massage has been proven to increase oxygen levels in the blood.
 This helps keep your muscles healthy and energised by clearing away the flushed out toxins faster and more efficiently.

-Better blood circulation means better body functions: the body relies on oxygen in the blood to be carried to all the muscles and a regular, Swedish massage can help you achieve healthier circulation.
+Better blood circulation means better body functions: the body relies on oxygen in the blood to be carried to all the muscles and a regular, massage can help you achieve healthier circulation.